 With the benefit for hindsight, New Zealand singer-songwriter Anika Moa was a curious choice to launch into the US market.
-Once a pretty young starlet, she’s now a tattooed, coarse mouthed entertainer, who has branched into TV presenting and children’s music.
-Back at the turn of the 21st century, the tabloid coverage of her lesbian love life may have also dented her chances at mainstream success, but now it’s part of her rough hewn, honest appeal.
+Once a pretty young starlet, she’s now a tattooed, coarse-mouthed entertainer, who has branched into TV presenting and children’s music.
+Back at the turn of the 21st century, the tabloid coverage of her lesbian love life may have also dented her chances at mainstream success, but now it’s part of her unvarnished appeal.

 Moa moved into making children’s music after having her own children; “I had to listen to the Wiggles for a year.
 Hot potato, hot potato.
 Hot potato, hot potato.
 I wanted to stab someone in the head.”
 While children’s music is often heavily synthetic and perky, Moa’s albums are simply presented, revolving around acoustic guitar and Moa’s larger than life personality.
-Moa’s part Maori, and her songs often feature Te Reo (the Maori language), so I’m not sure how well they translate into other cultures, but in New Zealand Moa is probably as well known for her children’s music than as an adult singer-songwriter.
+Moa’s part Maori, and her songs often feature Te Reo (the Maori language), so I’m not sure how well they translate into other cultures, but in New Zealand Moa is probably as well known for her childrens’ music as for her adult albums.